Tapped Trail Badge

 Day 2

-Go north to the Somerset Historical Center’s annual Maple Weekend Taste and Tour, a free two-day event with 16 recreated 17th century Somerset County sugar camps to promote the maple industry.
+Go north to the Somerset Historical Center’s annual Maple Weekend Taste and Tour, a free two-day event during maple-tapping season featuring recreated 17th century Somerset County sugar camps to promote the maple industry.
 Learn about tapping, gathering, and boiling sap while you sample delicious maple concoctions and products.
 If you’re a foodie, this taste and tour is surely for you.

 OR

-Right in Yoder’s Guest House’s backyard is the Pennsylvania Maple Festival.
-You’re invited to celebrate spring and the tradition that comes with the season: the tapping of maple syrup from local maple trees.
-The seven-day festival includes tapping demonstrations, live entertainment, and activities for kids.
+You’re invited to celebrate spring and the tradition that comes with the tapping of maple sap from local maple trees at Meyersdale’s 77th annual Pennsylvania Maple Festival.
+The multi-day festival includes tapping demonstrations, a sugar shack & sugar camp, live entertainment, delicious pancake and sausage dinners, a maple queen and king, and lots of activities for kids.

 Brantview Farms

 Craving more maple production in action?
 Get your fix at Brantview Farms.
 The maple camp comes alive as the trees are tapped, tubing is placed, and the gathering begins.
-Visitors have the chance to see the process firsthand, attend product demonstrations, and stock up on maple products like maple cotton candy and pure syrup!
+Visitors have the chance to see the process firsthand, attend product demonstrations, and stock up on maple products such as maple cotton candy and pure maple syrup!
+They offer group and self-guided tours of their sugar camp throughout the year, so if you miss the spring tapping season there are plenty of opportunities to increase your knowledge of all things maple at another time.

 Quecreek Mine Rescue Site

 History awaits you at the Quecreek Mine Rescue Site, located just off Somerset Pike.
-Experience the miraculous story where nine miners were trapped underground for over 77 hours in July 2002.
-Hear how rescue workers freed the miners from 240 feet beneath the earth, and see artifacts like the rescue capsule and broken drill bit used in the rescue operation
+Learn the miraculous story where nine miners were trapped underground for over 77 hours in July 2002.
+Hear how rescue workers freed the miners from 240 feet beneath the earth, and see artifacts including the rescue capsule and broken drill bit used in the rescue operation.

 Levi Deal Mansion Bed & Breakfast

 We hope you enjoyed your time in the Laurel Highlands.
-Share your memories with us on Facebook, Twitter, and Instagram! #PursueYourHappiness
+Share your memories with us on FacebookX (Twitter), and Instagram! #PursueYourHappiness

 share this trip